sffc/socketio-file-upload/README.md

 * `event.file` an instance of a W3C File object
 * `event.success` true if the server-side implementation ran without error; false otherwise
+* `event.detail` The value of `file.clientDetail` on the server side.
+Properties may be added to this object literal during any event on the server side.

 ## Server-Side Interface